galiakraicheva/Django-Girls-Rails-Girls-Continuation-Materials/python.md

 Comments: [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex2.html)

-Numbers and Math: [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex3.html)
+Numbers and math: [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex3.html)

-Numerical Types: [Tutorial Point, Python] (https://www.tutorialspoint.com/python/python_numbers.htm): up until the Mathematical Functions section
+Numerical types: [Tutorial Point, Python] (https://www.tutorialspoint.com/python/python_numbers.htm): up until the Mathematical Functions section

-Variables and Strings: [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex4.html), again [Learn Python the Hard Way] (https://learnpythonthehardway.org/book/ex5.html) and again [Learn Python the Hard Way] (https://learnpythonthehardway.org/book/ex7.html)
+Variables and strings: [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex4.html), again [Learn Python the Hard Way] (https://learnpythonthehardway.org/book/ex5.html) and again [Learn Python the Hard Way] (https://learnpythonthehardway.org/book/ex7.html)

 Escape characters: [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex9.html) & [Learn Python the Hard Way] (https://learnpythonthehardway.org/book/ex10.html)

-Reading input from the Keyboard: [Python for You and Me] (http://pymbook.readthedocs.io/en/py3/variablesanddatatypes.html#reading-input-from-the-keyboard)
+Reading input from the keyboard: [Python for You and Me] (http://pymbook.readthedocs.io/en/py3/variablesanddatatypes.html#reading-input-from-the-keyboard)

-Argument Variables: [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex13.html) & [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex14.html)
+Argument variables: [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex13.html) & [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex14.html)

 Reading from a file: [Python for You and Me] (http://pymbook.readthedocs.io/en/latest/file.html): until the Count spaces section & [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex16.html) & [Learn Python the Hard Way] (https://learnpythonthehardway.org/python3/ex17.html): if you have problems understanding the process of manipulating files, have in mind that we first need to make a file handle, which is an object that is like a DVD player and writer, which is "the device" which allows you to write and read on the file.
 As the DVD is unreadable unless you have a DVD player so is the file without file handler.
 That is why we created a variable target in ex 16.